mrkcsc/android-media-picker/README.md

 ### Configuration

-This library provides image cropping functionality via a dependency to Lorenzo Villani's [Crop Image](https://github.com/lvillani/android-cropimage).
-When including this library add his repository to your `build.gradle` to obtain the dependency.
+This library provides image cropping functionality via a dependency to Yalantis's [uCrop](https://github.com/Yalantis/uCrop).
+When including this library add the following to your `build.gradle` to obtain the dependency.

 ```groovy